 Your baby will start to hear for the first time, so watch the language!
-It is actually a great time to read them their first story, or maybe lay down some house rules.
-They will learn to know your voice and when they are born, it is much easier to sooth them!
+It is actually a great time to read them their first story or lay down some house rules.
+They will learn to know your voice, and when they are born, it is much easier to soothe them!

 Towards the end of the 2nd trimester, they will open their eyes and take a look at their first home.
 There won’t be much to see…..a womb….some legs…..but it will still be new for them.